mmuratarat/mmuratarat.github.io/_pages/faq.md

 Linear arrays, or one dimensional arrays, are the most basic.
 They are static in size, meaning that they are declared with a fixed size.
 Dynamic arrays are like one dimensional arrays, but have reserved space for additional elements.
 If a dynamic array is full, it copies its contents to a larger array.
 Multi dimensional arrays nested arrays that allow for multiple dimensions such as an array of arrays providing a 2 dimensional spacial representation via x, y coordinates.

+Keep in mind that unless you're writing your own data structure (e.g. linked list in C), it can depend dramatically on the implementation of data structures in your language/framework of choice.

 **Time Complexity for Arrays:**

 * Access (Indexing): Linear array: O(1), Dynamic array: O(1)